ajmartins/blog/_posts/2020-05-01-identifying-a-web-application-attack-surface-via-reconnaissance.markdown

 {% endhighlight %}
 * **ATTACK SURFACE (Input Vectors)**

-In navigating the application, the aim here is to discover any functionality in the application that accept input.
+In navigating the application, the aim here is to discover any functionality in the application that accepts input.

 | Category | Component | Notes
 |--------|---------|